M3 Stuart: War in North Africa and Europe

 On the positive side, crews liked its relatively high speed and mechanical reliability, especially compared to the Crusader tank, which comprised a large portion of the British tank force in Africa up until 1942.
 The Crusader had similar armament and armor to the Stuart while being slower, less reliable, and several tons heavier.
 The Stuart also had the advantage of a gun that could deliver high-explosive shells; HE shells were not available for the 40 mm QF 2-pdr gun mounted by most Crusaders, severely limiting their use against emplaced anti-tank guns or infantry.
 (Note: However, by late 1942, the Crusader received the 57 mm QF 6-pdr gun, significantly improving its anti-tank characteristics and giving it HE capability) The main drawback of the Stuart was its low fuel capacity and range; its operational range was only 75 mile cross country, roughly half that of the Crusader.

-In the summer of 1942, the British usually kept Stuarts out of tank-to-tank combat, using them primarily for reconnaissance.
+In the summer 1942, the British usually kept Stuarts out of tank-to-tank combat, using them primarily for reconnaissance.
 The turret was removed from some examples to save weight and improve speed and range.
 These became known as "Stuart Recce".
 Some others were converted to armored personnel carriers known as the "Stuart Kangaroo", and some were converted into command vehicles and known as "Stuart Command".
 M3s, M3A3s, and M5s continued in British service until the end of the war, but British units had a smaller proportion of these light tanks than U.S. units.

 Eastern Front

 The other major Lend-Lease recipient of the M3, the Soviet Union, was less happy with the tank, considering it under-gunned, under-armored, likely to catch fire, and too sensitive to fuel quality.
 The M3's radial aircraft engine required high-octane fuel, which complicated Soviet logistics as most of their tanks used diesel or low-octane fuel.
 High fuel consumption led to a poor range characteristic, especially sensitive for use as a reconnaissance vehicle.
-In the letter sent to Franklin Roosevelt (18 July 1942), Stalin wrote: "I consider it my duty to warn you that, according to our experts at the front, U.S. tanks catch fire very easily when hit from behind or from the side by anti-tank rifle bullets.
-The reason is that the high-grade gasoline used forms inside the tank a thick layer of highly inflammable fumes."
+In the letter sent to Franklin Roosevelt (18 July 1942), Stalin wrote:

+I consider it my duty to warn you that, according to our experts at the front, U.S. tanks catch fire very easily when hit from behind or from the side by anti-tank rifle bullets.
+The reason is that the high-grade gasoline used forms inside the tank a thick layer of highly inflammable fumes.

 Also, compared to Soviet tanks, the M3's narrower tracks resulted in a higher ground pressure, getting them more easily stuck in the Rasputitsa muddy conditions of spring and autumn and winter snow conditions on the Eastern Front.
 In 1943, the Red Army tried out the M5 and decided that the upgraded design was not much better than the M3.
 Being less desperate than in 1941, the Soviets turned down an American offer to supply the M5.
 M3s continued in Red Army service at least until 1944.